-- 18.5 Where an employee stays for short overnight periods with friends or relatives or in a caravan or other non-commercial accommodation the flat rate sum set out in paragraph 3 of Annex N is payable.
+- 18.5 When an employee stays for short overnight periods with friends or relatives or in a caravan or other non-commercial accommodation the flat rate sum set out in paragraph 3 of Annex N is payable.
 This includes an allowance for meals.
-No receipts will be required. - 18.6 Employees staying in accommodation provided by the employer or host organisation shall be entitled to an allowance to cover meals which are not provided free of charge up to the total set out in paragraph 2 of Annex N. - 18.7 Where accommodation and meals are provided without charge to employees, e.g. on residential training courses, an incidental expenses allowance at the rate set out in paragraph 6 of Annex N will be payable.
+No receipts will be required. - 18.6 Employees staying in accommodation provided by the employer or host organisation shall be entitled to an allowance to cover meals which are not provided free of charge up to the total set out in paragraph 2 of Annex N. - 18.7 Where accommodation and meals are provided without charge to employees, for example on residential training courses, an incidental expenses allowance at the rate set out in paragraph 6 of Annex N will be payable.
 All payments of this allowance are subject to the deductions of appropriate tax and National Insurance contributions via the payroll system.

-Travelling Overnight in a Sleeping Berth (Rail or Boat)
+Travelling overnight in a sleeping berth (rail or boat)